MosheBerman/MBCalendarKit/.github/CONTRIBUTING.md

 ## Suggesting New Features
 If you have an idea for a feature, I'd love to hear it!
 MBCalendarKit has had half-a-dozen contributors, and I'd be really happy to increase that number.
+Open an issue using the template and fill out as much as you can.

 ## Contributing
 If you want to contribute, please take a look at the issues list for an issue tagged [`help-wanted`](https://github.com/MosheBerman/MBCalendarKit/issues?q=is%3Aissue+is%3Aopen+label%3Ahelp-wanted).
 These are the things I care about when it comes to contributing:

 - **Language:** The core library is pure Objective-C, to avoid requiring bundling Swift runtime along with it, so please work in Obj-C.
 - **Style:** I'm not huge on style guide debates, but for consistency within the codebase, use dot syntax and modern Objective-C best practices where you can.
 Also braces on their line.
+(The README breaks this rule because there's enough to scroll through as it is.)
-- **Issue Tracking & Discussion** Please make sure there's a corresponding issue for your work, even if it's an enhancement.
+- **Issue Tracking & Discussion:** Please make sure there's a corresponding issue for your work, even if it's an enhancement.
 - **Unit Tests:** The project has a test target and is set up to work with BuddyBuild.
 There aren't enough tests at the moment, but please do your best to test new changes.

 Thank you!